apollographql/router/apollo-spaceport/README.md

 There are two main components:
  - Apollo Telemetry
- - Relay
+ - Apollo Spaceport

 ### Configuration

-The telemetry statistics are internally delivered via gRPC service to a relay which then buffers data before finally delivering statistics to the Apollo ingress.
-That relay can be internal, which is the default, or external.
+The telemetry statistics are internally delivered via gRPC service to a spaceport which then buffers data before finally delivering statistics to the Apollo ingress.
+That spaceport can be internal, which is the default, or external.

-The relay is configured from a new optional configuration section which looks like this:
+The spaceport is configured from a new optional configuration section which looks like this:

 ```
-studio:
+spaceport:
-  external_relay: false
+  external: false
   collector: https://127.0.0.1:50051
   listener: 0.0.0.0:50051
 ```